Matt Hasselbeck: Personal life

-Hasselbeck married his college sweetheart, Sarah Egnaczyk, on June 17, 2000.
+Hasselbeck is married to Sarah Egnaczyk.
 They met at age 17.
 Sarah was an athlete at Boston College, playing with the field hockey team.
-Together they live in Weston, Massachusetts and have two daughters, Annabelle (born 2001) and Mallory (born 2003), and one son, Henry (born 2005).
-Annabelle and Mallory both play women's lacrosse at Boston College, while Henry is committed to play men's lacrosse at Maryland beginning in 2024.
+Together they live in Weston, Massachusetts, and have two daughters, Annabelle (born 2001) and Mallory (born 2003), and one son, Henry (born 2005).
+Annabelle and Mallory both play women's lacrosse at Boston College, while Henry is a quarterback who enrolled in UCLA in 2024.

 Matt and his wife have both been struck by lightning.
 Matt was struck in 1996.

+He is a born again Christian and participates in online Bible studies with former teammates and current players.

 He is the brother-in-law of television personality Elisabeth Hasselbeck, who is married to his younger brother Tim.
+Tim also played quarterback at Boston College and in the NFL.
+He now works for ESPN.

-On August 25, 2021, it was reported that Hasselbeck was going to be inducted into the Seattle Seahawks Ring of Honor on October 25, 2021.
+Hasselbeck was inducted into the Seattle Seahawks Ring of Honor on October 25, 2021.